shahryar-h/sortingAngular/README.md

 *  Animating famous sorting algorithms in web browsers

 ## Technology
-* angular, html, css, typescript
+* angular, html, sass, typescript

 ## Project Status
 * the general design of the project is finished